 Rebecca Mensch, M.S., hails from Chicago and has lived the past few years in Cincinnati, Ohio.
 She graduated at the top of her class at Auckland University of Technology.
 A Squid expert, a university instructor and also an experienced diver, Rebecca is versed in providing tank care for both salt water and freshwater vertebrates and invertebrates.

 Stefanie Wolf was born and raised in Green Bay, Wisconsin.
 She has a Bachelor of Science degree in Ecology from the University of Minnesota-Twin Cities and a Master of Science degree in Biology from Western Illinois University.
 Stefanie’s love of travel led her to spend a semester studying marine biology on the Great Barrier Reef at James Cook University in Townsville, Australia.
 During the summer of 2013 she conducted fieldwork on the home range use patterns and distribution of resident bottlenose dolphins in the Cres-Lošinj Archipelago (Northeastern Adriatic Sea, Croatia).
 She has taught marine science classes in the Florida Keys and has experience in manatee, bottlenose dolphin, and sea turtle research and conservation.
 In her spare time she enjoys photography, traveling, shelling, scuba diving, snorkeling, kayaking, and wildlife rehabilitation.
-She joined the staff in February 2014 and is excited to engage others in sharing her passion for mollusks and the marine environment.

 Jessica Godwin graduated from Waldorf College in Iowa with a bachelor’s degree in Biology and moved to Florida soon after.
 In Iowa, she assisted with collecting and cataloging data on Canada Geese nesting sites.
 She worked through the struggles of goose nest identification, data collection and cataloging information.
 This year she started working on her master’s degree at Florida Gulf Coast University.
 Jessica hopes she can help spread her joy and passion for environmental sciences during her tenure at the Shell Museum.